You’re on a long flight with your smartphone in hand, and some ear buds wedged into your ears. What should you do? Listen to a podcast, of course.

 Traction, produced by Next View Ventures, a Boston-based venture capital firm, features entrepreneurs telling stories of how their products took off.
 The show details the creative, clever, and unusual ways entrepreneurs scrape their way to early results with a roster that includes the founders of DraftKing, LinkedIn, and many more.
 If you’re looking for ideas on how to get the word out about your startup, you’ll be inspired by the stories told on Traction.

 - You’re looking for creative ways to get the word out about your products and services.

-From the producers of Planet Money comes StartUp, a podcast about what it means to build your own business.
+From the producers of Planet Money comes StartUp which is a podcast about what it means to build your own business.
 StartUp’s production value can’t be beat, and the stories are rich, engaging, and authentic.
-It doesn’t cover the nuts and bolts of business, but dives deep into the emotional ramifications of building your own thing.
+It doesn’t cover the nuts and bolts of business.
+It dives deep into the emotional ramifications of building your own thing.
 StartUp is a podcast for anyone interesting in business, whether you’ve built one yourself or prefer to watch from the sidelines.